by Dimitri P. Bertsekas and John N. Tsitsiklis

 The book covers the fundamentals of probability theory (probabilistic models, discrete and continuous random variables, multiple random variables, and limit theorems), which are typically part of a first course on the subject.
 It also contains, a number of more advanced topics, from which an instructor can choose to match the goals of a particular course.
 These topics include transforms, sums of random variables, a fairly detailed introduction to Bernoulli, Poisson, and Markov processes, Bayesian inference, and an introduction to classical statistics

 The book strikes a balance between simplicity in exposition and sophistication in analytical reasoning.
 Some of the more mathematically rigorous analysis has been just intuitively explained in the text, but is developed in detail (at the level of advanced calculus) in the numerous solved theoretical problems.

-The 2nd Edition includes two new chapters with a thorough coverage of the central ideas of Bayesian and classical statistics.
+The 2nd Edition includes two new chapters with a thorough coverage of the central ideas in Bayesian and classical statistical.

 Develops the basic concepts of probability, random variables, stochastic processes, laws of large numbers, and the central limit theorem

 Provides many theoretical problems that extend the book's coverage and enhance its mathematical foundation (solutions are included in the text)

 Provides many problems that enhance the understanding of the basic material, together with web-posted solutions